Course Introduction to Programming

 Rahilly Machado

-In this lesson, we will learn what is the scope of variables, addressing the following topics:
+In this lesson, we will learn about one of the essential concepts of programming: Variable Scope.

 What is the scope of a variable?

-This means that a variable may be defined in one section of the code and not be defined in another section.
+Thus, a variable may be available in one part of the code but not be visible in another, depending on where it was declared.

 Local Scope